 E-Commerce Lawyer Helping Your Business Avoid Liability

-Every e-commerce business serious about its growth needs the protection of an experienced e-commerce lawyer.
-Violation of recent new laws regulating the flow of e-commerce and online business practices can seriously jeopardize the growth of any unwary business with an online presence.
+Why seek out the services of an e-commerce attorney?
+Violation of recent new laws regulating the flow of e-commerce and online business practices can seriously jeopardize the growth of any unwary company with an online presence.
 Our law firm represents numerous clients selling online goods and services and understands how to protect your business’s online streams of revenue.

 Deceptive Online Sales & Pricing Practices

 Pricing and sales practices that are likely to mislead consumers are deceptive under Section 5 of the FTC Act.
 They are also a violation of state deceptive practices statues and other state laws, including the Uniform Commercial Code.
 As an e-commerce lawyer, I can help your business avoid deceptive sales practices and avoid the wrath of the FTC.
 In the context of Internet sales, there are some basic rules/guidelines common under both FTC and state consumer protection laws that Internet businesses and marketers need to follow.
 I can help you or your business understand the potential liability associated with certain online business practices and help you avoid online deception.

 Making Guarantees & Providing Express Product Warranties